redis-stack/redis-stack-docs/docs/stack/insight/tutorials/insight-stream-consumer.md

 Redis stores a copy of the entire dataset in memory, which is a finite resource.
 To avoid runaway data, streams can be trimmed when you add something to them.
 When adding to a stream with `XADD`, you can optionally specify that the stream should be trimmed to a specific or approximate number of the newest entries, or to only include entries whose ID is higher than the ID specified.
-You can also expire streams using keys by writing to a different key each day and expiring those keys after a period of time, say a week.
+You can also manage the storage required for streaming data using key expiry.
+For example, by writing each day's data to its own stream in Redis and expiring each stream's key after a period of time, say a week.
 An ID can be any number.

 ## Adding new entries